7.19 Shared leave

-The shared leave pool provides a safety net against salary interruption for eligible employees who have a qualifying event causing them to be unable to perform their assigned job duties either on a continuous or intermittent basis.
+To provide a safety net against salary interruption for eligible employees who have a qualifying event causing them to be unable to perform their assigned job duties either on a continuous or intermittent basis.
 Donations of vacation leave hours by employees provide income to an affected employee who would otherwise be on unpaid leave.
 The purpose is not to provide unlimited sick leave for any medical reason.
+This program will be subject to periodic review.

 Eligible employees may voluntarily donate accumulated vacation as defined by the Employee Handbook to a Shared Leave Pool (SLP) to aid eligible employees who are unable to work due to a qualifying event.
-Donations cannot not be made directly from one employee to another, but are made to the university pool established for this purpose.
+Donations shall not be made directly from one employee to another, but shall be made to the university pool established for this purpose.

 The donation of vacation leave is strictly voluntary.
 No employee may intimidate, threaten, or coerce any other employee with respect to donating or receiving leave under this program.
 Individual vacation leave records that apply to Shared Leave are confidential and no individual employees shall receive remuneration of any kind for vacation leave donated.
 Shared leave is for employee’s health condition only, except as outlined in 7.19.7 Qualifying Events.